Repairing Flood Damaged Property

 Water Systems

-Generally water systems (where they are supplied directly from the water mains) should not be affected by flooding, but check pipe work to ensure that it has not been damaged, allowing contaminated flood water to enter the system.
+Generally water systems (where they are supplied directly from the water mains) should not be affected by flooding, but check pipe work to ensure that it has not been damaged to allow contaminated flood water to enter the system.
 You will also need to check and dry any insulation on the pipes and replace as necessary.

 Your local water supplier will notify you if water is to be cut off or restricted.
-Run taps for a period (a bowl full at least) before use to see if silt has made its way into the system.
+Run taps for a period (a good sized bowl full) before use to see if silt has made its way into the system.
 Occasionally the mains water supply may become contaminated.
 If in doubt contact your water authority and boil all tap water for at least 20 minutes before use.

 Sewers